CyberAgentAILab/CM-VQVAE/CM-VQVAE/CREMA-D/README.md

 ## main.py

-This python program is called to run the experiments for "complementary/contradictory multimodal features" on the EmoVoxCeleb dataset.
+This python program is called to run the experiments for "complementary/contradictory multimodal features" on the CREMA-D dataset.
 The configuration parameters can be selected by modifying the first lines of code (number of epochs, etc).
 In particular, for training:

 - message: String to be recorded at the beginning of the log.
 Its purpose is to leave a brief description of the intentions of the experiment, so it is easier to distinguish its results from the others.

 - timestamp: If 'None', the training will be executed from scratch.
 If a value of the type '20220413-094829' is introduced, the corresponding learned model will be read from the results folder, and the evaluation will be executed (training is skipped).

-- dataset: It can take the values 'EmoVoxCeleb' or 'RML' or 'RML_feat'.
-    - EmoVoxCeleb: The large-scale EmoVoxCeleb dataset for emotion recognition
-    - RML: The small-scale RML dataset for emotion recognition
-    - RML_feat: The video (images) and audio features output by a pre-trained "strong" feature extractor when fed the RML dataset
+- dataset: Please use 'CREMAD'.
     - CREMAD: Emotion recognition dataset with actors of different genders and nationalities.
-It's larger than RML but smaller than EmoVoxCeleb.
 This variable is also input to the model to initialize the architecture.
 Depending on the dataset, the following variables will vary accordingly.
     - Dataset for the dataloader
     - Names of the labels
     - Loss function (criterion)

 - pretrained: This flag is used when using the RML dataset, as it does not have enough samples to successfully train our model.
-When set to True, the program will read a pretrained model (i.e., from EmoVoxCeleb) and replace the VQVAE modules from the RML model (encoder, decoder, codebook, etc).
-Also, since the EmoVoxCeleb model uses spectrograms of size 512x512 for the audio modality, this flag makes the dataset of RML spectrograms have the same size (see datasets.py).
+When set to True, the program will read a pretrained model (i.e., from CREMAD) and replace the VQVAE modules from the RML model (encoder, decoder, codebook, etc).
+Also, since the CREMAD model uses spectrograms of size 512x512 for the audio modality, this flag makes the dataset of RML spectrograms have the same size (see datasets.py).

 - mode: It can take three possible values depending on the modalities that will be used for the experiment.
     - 'multimodal': Both modalities will be used to train/test the model